-Granny can’t get the glove-wearing-pale-persons’ mystery out of her head, and she has decided to take action while Taïga is away at Easter Camp.
-After discretely asking around, she’s finally found a private detective who she’s meeting with tonight.
+Granny can’t get the glove-wearing-pale-persons’ mystery out of her head, and she has decided to take action while Taïga is still bound to her bed, sleeping almost twenty hours a day.
+After discretely asking around, she has finally found a private detective who she’s meeting with tonight.

-‘Mrs. Grey?’
-Granny turns around and stares at the good looking, but eccentrically dressed, man standing behind her with his hand outstretched.
+Granny turns around and stares at the good looking man in his thirties standing behind her with his hand outstretched.

 ‘Bledsoe, Phineas Bledsoe.’
 The man smiles warmly.
 ‘And I’m not exactly a private detective.
 I’m a journalist and I’ve been doing a lot of research about this ‘phenomenon’ here in Midnight Hollow…’

-‘We’ll join him a little later, there’s a meeting tonight I think you’ll find interesting.’
+‘He’ll join us a little later, there’s a meeting tonight I think you’ll find interesting.’

-Granny listens carefully while Phineas Bledsoe quickly fills her in on the discoveries he’s made since he came to Midnight Hollow.
+Granny listens carefully while Phineas Bledsoe quickly fills her in on the discoveries he’s made since he came to Vulturu.
 Which isn’t much, by the way.

 ‘… vanished!
 But we’re looking into that.
 So, you said you had photos?
 Did you bring them?’